MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        6 │
     =#

-Since this sort of operation is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make simple lifting easy.
+Since this lifting operation is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make simple lifting easy.
-Any scalar function can be automatically lifted as follows:
+Any scalar function can be used as a combinator as follows:

     run(double.(Range(3)))
     #=>